Topological phases protected by projective space-time inversion symmetry in alkaline-earth-metal-like atoms: Quantum simulation scheme

 Under this setup, the longitudinal spin-conserving hopping coefficients are given by $t_{\alpha\sigma,jj+1}=\left\vert \int dx{w}^{(j)}\left[ -\frac{\nabla ^{2}}{2m}+V^{\mathrm{L}}_{\alpha, \sigma}\left( x\right) \right] w^{(j+1)}\right\vert $, with $w^{(j)}$ being the lowest-band Wannier function at the $j$th site of the background lattice potential.
 Here we have assumed that the background lattice potentials and thus the Wannier functions are the same for different orbitals and hyperfine spins.
 The double-well potentials are designed to obtain $t_{g\uparrow,2l 2l+1}=t_{e\downarrow,2l 2l+1}=t_{o1}$, $t_{e\uparrow,2l 2l+1}=t_{g\downarrow,2l 2l+1}=t_{d1}$, $t_{g\uparrow,(2l+1)(2l+1)+1}=t_{e\downarrow,(2l+1)(2l+1)+1}=t_{o2}$, and $t_{e\uparrow,(2l+1)(2l+1)+1}=t_{g\downarrow,(2l+1)(2l+1)+1}=t_{d2}$.
 The spin-conserving coupling coefficient $\Omega e^{i\phi j}$ {$=\Omega _{ \text{R}}\int dxw^{(j)}e^{ik_{\mathrm{C}}x}w^{(j)}$ }, in which $ \Omega _{\text{R}}$ is the Rabi frequency of the clock laser.
 Here $\phi =\frac{1}{2}k_{\mathrm{C}}\lambda _{\mathrm{L}}=\pi \lambda _{\mathrm{L}} /\lambda _{\mathrm{C}}\cos \eta$ is the synthetic flux penetrating each on-page plaquette, where $\lambda_{L}$ is the wavelength of the lasers generating the background lattice.
 For the interaction part, $U=\frac{1}{2}\left( g_{+}+g_{-}\right) \int dxw^{(j)}w^{(j)}w^{(j)}w^{(j)}$, and $U_{0}=${$ g_{-}\int dxw^{(j)}w^{(j)}w^{(j)}w^{(j)}$} measures the inter-orbital density-density interaction strengths with the same and different nuclear spins, respectively. $V_{\mathrm{ex}}=\frac{1}{2}\left( g_{-}-g_{+}\right) \int dxw^{(j)}w^{(j)}w^{(j)}w^{(j)}$ is the inter-orbital spin-exchange interaction strength.

 The Hamiltonian (\ref{H1}) offers the advantage of allowing independent tuning of all its parameters.
 Specifically, $t_{\alpha\sigma,jj+1}$ can be adjusted by modifying the depth of the optical lattice potential, while $\Omega $ and $\phi $ can be controlled via the Rabi frequency and the angle of the clock laser, respectively.
-Additionally, the parameters $\{V_{\mathrm{ex}}$, $U$, $U_{0}\}$ can be fine-tuned using orbital Feshbach resonance~\cite{ren1,ofrexp1,ofrexp2} or confinement-induced resonance~\cite{CIR,ren2}.
+It has been reported that $\Omega$ terms can be realized in experiment~\cite{fallani2016}.
+Additionally, the parameters $\{V_{\mathrm{ex}}$, $U$, $U_{0}\}$ can be fine-tuned using orbital Feshbach resonance~\cite{ren1,ofrexp1,ofrexp2} or confinement-induced resonance~\cite{CIR,ren2}, where the relevant scattering lengths can be tuned from $-\infty$ to $\infty$.
 Subsequently, we set $U_0=V_{\mathrm{ex}}+U$, as determined by the scattering parameters of $^{173}$Yb atoms~\cite{CIR,ren2}.

 The single-particle part of Hamiltonian (\ref{H1}) is formulated based on the one-dimensional single-particle models presented in Refs.~\cite{PPT2021,PPT2023}, thereby inheriting the same symmetrical framework.
 We fix the flux $\phi=\pi$ to ensure that each plaquette perpendicular to the $x$ direction experiences a $\pi$ flux.
 The coupling strengths, given by $\Omega e^{i\phi j}$, alternate between positive and negative values for neighboring links, specifying a $\mathbb Z_2$ gauge field where $\mathbb Z_2= \{ \pm1 \}$.
 A gauge transformation $G$ applied to this $\mathbb Z_2$ gauge field, through $\hat{c}_{j\alpha\downarrow}\rightarrow-\hat{c}_{j\alpha\downarrow}$, maintains the flux configuration intact.